SA Algae Bloom Unsorted Morgan 47

 South Australia's algal bloom - all your questions answered

-Since March 2025, an algal bloom has been persisting in our waters.
-Here's everything you need to know to stay informed and enjoy the beach this summer.
+The algal bloom that started in March 2025 has affected parts of our coastline and had a significant impact on our marine environment.
+Here's everything you need to know to stay informed and enjoy the coast.

-Should you visit the beach this summer, and what safeguards are in place?
-How are impacted coastal businesses and communities being supported?
-And what is being done to monitor and protect our marine environment?
+How can you check beach conditions before you head out?
+Can you still go fishing?
+And what is being done to restore and protect our marine environment?
 Read the FAQs below to learn more.

 First things first: what actually is an algal bloom?

-The algal bloom impacting areas of the South Australian coast is caused by a naturally occurring marine algae called Karenia.
+The algal bloom that has impacted areas of the South Australian coast was caused by a naturally occurring marine algae called Karenia.
 It’s part of a group called harmful algal blooms (HABs), which form when ocean conditions – like warmer water and nutrient levels – let algae grow quickly and spread.

 While Karenia isn’t toxic to humans, it has been deadly for marine life – affecting more than 400 species of fish, sharks, rays, shellfish, seahorses and other creatures.